roddhjav/apparmor.d/README.md

   `polkit`, `NetworkManager`, `OpenVPN`, `GDM`, `rtkit`, `colord`
 - Confine all Desktop environments
 - Confine all user services such as `Pipewire`, `Gvfsd`, `dbus`, `xdg`, `xwayland`
-- Confine some *"special"* user applications: web browser, file browser...
+- Confine some *"special"* user applications: web browsers, file managers, etc
 - Should not break a normal usage of the confined software

 **Goals**

 - Target both desktops and servers
 - Support all distributions that support AppArmor:
-    * Archlinux
+    * Arch Linux
     * Ubuntu 22.04
     * Debian 12
     * OpenSUSE Tumbleweed
-- Support major desktop environments:
+- Support for all major desktop environments:
     * Gnome
     * KDE
     * XFCE *(work in progress)*